How OHD Works

 5. Upload your CSV files

-folder - Uplaod your transcript CSVs to the
+- Uplaod your transcript CSVs to the /_data/transcripts/

 5. Publish Your Site